dxg/atem_midi_control/README.md

 ## Why?

 An entry level OEM control panel costs upwards of $3000 USD.
-There are however cheapo MIDI based video controllers available for ~$400 USD such as the MIDI based TY-1500HD.
+There are however cheaper video controllers available for ~$400 USD such as the solidly built TY-1500HD which uses the MIDI protocol.
+This control panel is intended for use with vMix, however it can be made to work with Blackmagic.
-Someone makes a simple software app that connects it to Blackmagic devices, however I've found it to be unstable & contain limited functionlity.
+There is an app called 'BMDSwitcherMIDIMapper' which enables controlling Blackmagic devices with midi ones, however I've found it to be unstable & missing some features.

 ## Functionality

 Connects control interface buttons & fader to your video switcher.

-This app scans reads your configuration from autosave files belonging to the official ATEM control software & maps them to the MIDI device.
+This app reads your configuration from autosave files belonging to the official ATEM control software & maps them to the MIDI device.
+It can be made to work without installing ATEM software, however I've not configured this yet.

 ## Getting started